choishingwan/PRS-Tutorial/docs/base.md

 which will create a file called **GIANT.height.gz** in your working directory.

+!!! warning
+    If you download the summary statistics without using the bash command, and are using a MAC machine, the gz file will be decompressed automatically, resulting in a **GIANT.height** file instead.

+    To maintain consistency, we suggest compressing the **GIANT.height** file with
+    ```
+    gzip GIANT.height
+    ```
+    before starting the tutorial

 # Reading the base data file
 **GIANT.height.gz** is compressed.
 To read its content, you can type: